IBM-Cloud/DevOps-Services-Docs/docs/integrations/saucelabs_auto/index.md

 Before you can configure the Sauce Labs integration, you must enable your project to use the beta integration feature.

-1. Open the forked version of the project that you just created.
+1. Open the forked version of the project that you created.

 2. On the project's Overview page, in the upper-right corner, click the **Settings** icon.
 ![Project settings icon][2]